Internet & Wifi Installation Setup

 - WiFi interference from cordless telephones and neighbour’s wireless connections

-If you’re ready to have your internet setup fixed and working properly, once and for all, give us a call on 1300 553 166, or send us an email to book it in.
+If you’re ready to have your internet setup fixed and working properly, once and for all, give us a call on 1300 553 166, or fill out the form on the top right-hand side of this page to book it in.